Top 10 tips for dealing with an underperforming employee

 9) Complete the process promptly

-In more general terms, you should deal with the process efficiently ─ don’t allow the issue to drag on.
-Where you have prescribed timeframes in your procedures, stick to them.
+In more general terms, you should deal with the process efficiently: don’t allow the issue to drag on.
+If there are prescribed timeframes in your procedures, stick to them.

 10) Consistency

-Act in accordance with previous cases of a similar nature to ensure a consistent approach in terms of assistance provided, or if appropriate, sanctions issued.
+Act in accordance with previous cases of a similar nature to ensure a consistent approach.
+This can be in terms of any assistance provided, or, if appropriate, any sanctions issued.

-In addition to these tips, you need to communicate clearly with any employee who is going through a disciplinary process and keep good written records of all the steps you have taken to address the issue.
+Additionally, you also need to communicate clearly with any employee who is going through a disciplinary/capability process.
+It’s essential to keep good written records of all the steps you have taken to address the issue.

 Managing Underperforming Staff guide

-For guidance you can take with you, download our Managing Underperforming Staff guide which covers essential areas such as:
+For expert guidance that you can access at any time, you can download our complimentary Managing Underperforming Staff guide which covers essential areas such as:

 • Policies on managing performance.